Erica R.H. Fuchs

 - Carnegie Mellon 2007-

 Erica R.H.
-Fuchs is a Professor in the Department of Engineering and Public Policy at Carnegie Mellon University, and the founding Faculty Director of Carnegie Mellon University’s Manufacturing Futures Initiative – an initiative across six schools aimed to revolutionize the commercialization and local production of advanced manufactured products.
+Fuchs is a Professor in the Department of Engineering and Public Policy at Carnegie Mellon University, and was the founding Faculty Director of Carnegie Mellon University’s Manufacturing Futures Initiative – an initiative across six schools aimed to revolutionize the commercialization and local production of advanced manufactured products.
 Her research focuses on the development, commercialization and global manufacturing of emerging technologies, and national policy in that context.
 Dr. Fuchs was selected in 2012 as World Economic Forum Young Scientist (top 40 under 40, internationally).
 Over the past decade, Dr. Fuchs has played a growing role in national and international meetings on the future of advanced manufacturing, including being one of 23 participants in the President’s Council of Advisors on Science and Technology workshop that led to the creation of the Advanced Manufacturing Partnership, and serving on the expert group that supported the White House in the 2016 Innovation Dialogue between the U.S. and China.
 She currently serves on the National Academies’ National Materials and Manufacturing Board, the National Academies’ committee that just released An Assessement of the ARPA-E (Advanced Research Projects Agency – Energy), and the World Economic Forum’s Future of Advanced Materials Global Agenda Council.
 She is a member of the Advisory Editorial Board for Research Policy.
 Before coming to CMU, Dr. Fuchs completed her Ph.D. in Engineering Systems at M.I.T. in June 2006.
 She received her Masters and her Bachelors degrees also from M.I.T. in Technology Policy (2003) and Materials Science and Engineering (1999), respectively.
 Dr. Fuchs spent 1999-2000 as a fellow at the United Nations in Beijing, China.
 She grew up and attended K-12 in the Reading Public School District in Reading, PA.
 Her work has been published among other places in Science, Research Policy, and Management Science; and has been covered on National Public Radio and in the New York Times.
-Dr. Fuchs has been an invited speaker at a wide range of venues including the World Economic Forum Summer Davos and the Council on Foreign Relations.

 - Ph.D.
 (Engineering Systems), 2006, Massachusetts Institute of Technology